-Appian Corporation (together with its subsidiaries, "Appian," the "Company," "we," or "our") is a software company that automates business processes.
-The Appian AI Process Platform includes everything you need to design, automate, and optimize even the most complex processes, from start to finish.
-The world's most innovative organizations trust Appian to improve their workflows, unify data, and optimize operations-resulting in better growth and superior customer experiences.
+Appian Corporation (together with its subsidiaries, "Appian," the "Company," "we," or "our") is a software company that orchestrates business processes.
+The Appian Platform empowers leaders to design, automate, and optimize important processes from start to finish.
+With our industry-leading platform and commitment to customer success, Appian is trusted by top organizations to drive transformational process change.